TableMateio/searchiqs-cleaner-safari-extension/README.md

 - Make sure "Allow unsigned extensions" is enabled in Safari Developer settings
 - Rebuild the project in Xcode if you make changes
 - Clear Safari cache if changes aren't appearing
+- Try `pluginkit -r` to reset the plugin registry if extensions aren't registering

 ## Technical Details